Symmetry-based computational search for novel binary and ternary 2D materials: 2D Materials

-As an example we show, in Fig.~\ref{fig:CuI}, a selection of the crystal structures we found for CuI.
+As an example, we show in Fig.~\ref{fig:CuI} a selection of the crystal structures {that} we found for CuI.
 We recall that zincblende CuI is at the moment the most promising $p$-type transparent conducting semiconductor~\cite{grundmann2013cuprous}.
 However, CuI has a number of polymorphs, including a a couple of trigonal phases~\cite{kurdyumova1961cui,sakuma1988crystal,villars2009cui,akopyan2010specific} that are layered, with a bonding pattern rather different from the $\gamma$-phase.
-At a quick glance, Fig.~\ref{fig:CuI} shows us that also in the 2D case we find a large variety of structure and of bonding patterns.
+Fig.~\ref{fig:CuI} shows that also in the 2D case, we find a large variety of structures and of bonding patterns.

-As the lowest-energy 2D layer we find a covalently bounded hexagonal double-layer (i), that is essentially on the convex hull of thermodynamic stability.
-The (buckled) single layer (x) and the van-der-Waals bounded double flat-layer also appears in the energy spectrum but considerably higher at more than 70~meV/atom.
-The second most stable structure is surprisingly a rectangular lattice of Cu--I (ii), with the I-atoms alternating above and below the plane of the Cu-atoms, with a related lattice (iv) appearing just a few meV/atom above.
-Structures (iii), that is only 6~meV/atom above the hull, and (ix) are in fact arrangements of one-dimensional objects.
+As the lowest-energy 2D layer we find a covalently bound hexagonal double-layer (i) that is essentially on the convex hull of thermodynamic stability.
+The (buckled) single layer (x) and the van-der-Waals bound double flat-layer also appear in the energy spectrum but considerably higher, at more than 70~meV/atom.
+The second most stable structure is, surprisingly, a rectangular lattice of Cu--I (ii), with the I-atoms alternating above and below the plane of the Cu-atoms.
+A related lattice (iv) appears just a few meV/atom above.
+Structure (iii), {which} is only 6~meV/atom above the hull, and {structure} (ix) are arrangements of one-dimensional objects.
 The first exhibits nanowires with a triangular section arranged in an alternating fashion as depicted in Fig.~\ref{fig:CuI}.
 The latter (ix) is a periodic arrangements of nanostripes.
-(Incidentally, higher in energy, at 161~meV/atom we even find a molecular crystal of \ce{Cu4I4} pyramidal clusters).
+(Incidentally, higher in energy, at 161~meV/atom, we even find a molecular crystal of \ce{Cu4I4} pyramidal clusters).
 All these systems turn out to be semiconducting, with calculated (PBE) band gaps ranging from around 0.5~eV to more than 2.1~eV.